huss-osman/linux-fundamentals/bash-scripting/fundamentals/13-piping-and-redirection.md

 # Piping and Redirection

 ## Overview
-Pipes and redirection control how data flows between commands in Linux.
+**Pipes and redirection** control how data flows between commands in **Linux**.
+Using operators like `|`, `>`, `>>`, and `<`, they determine how input and output are passed, stored, or redirected during command execution.

-They allow commands to be chained together, enabling powerful data processing and automation.
+By chaining commands together with **pipes**, the output of one command becomes the input of another, enabling powerful and efficient data processing.
+Combined with **redirection**, this makes automation more structured, flexible, and scalable, allowing complex workflows to be built from simple commands.

 ---